nscaamano/py-datagolf/README.md

 More to come...

 ## Usage
-Primary usage will involve the datagolf.api DgAPI class.
-Authentication is simple by providing an api key as a parameter to the query string for each request; this key can be provided in object initlization for the DgAPI class as well as the base request class; the key is obtained from https://datagolf.com/api-access.
+Primary usage will involve the datagolf.api Api class.
+Authentication is simple by providing an api key as a parameter to the query string for each request; this key can be provided in object initlization for the Api class as well as the base request class; the key is obtained from https://datagolf.com/api-access.

 ```
-from datagolf.api import DgAPI
+from datagolf.api import Api
-api = DgAPI(api_key='my_api_key')
+api = Api(api_key='my_api_key')
 print(api.get_players())
 ```